Criminalizes toplessness for women, with an exception for breastfeeding.

 “To restrain and punish vagrants, mendicants, street beggars, strolling musicians, and common prostitutes, and all kinds of immoral and obscene conduct, and to regulate the times and places of bathing and swimming in the canals, rivers and other waters of the city, and the clothing to be worn by bathers and swimmers.”

 The attorney for the women was state Rep. Dan Hynes.
 He argued that lawmakers didn’t intend for the statute—mentioning vagrants and prostitutes—to be used to stop women from taking their shirts off in public.
-Hynes said he will support legislation to repeal that law in 2018.

 In July 2017, the New Hampshire branch of the American Civil Liberties Union (ACLU-NH) filed a brief arguing that Laconia’s ordinance violates New Hampshire’s Equal Rights Amendment.
 They maintain that a woman going topless can be a form of speech protected by the state and federal constitutions, often expressing “pro-body” and political messages.